citp/privacy-policy-historical/s/sw/swe/sweetiessweeps.com.md

-> *The following text is extracted and transformed from the sweetiessweeps.com privacy policy that was archived on 2011-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111207181924id_/http%3A//sweetiessweeps.com/about/privacy-policy-and-disclosure-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sweetiessweeps.com privacy policy that was archived on 2012-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120622102648id_/http%3A//sweetiessweeps.com/about/privacy-policy-and-disclosure-statement) for the most accurate reproduction.*

-# Privacy Policy | Sweeties Sweeps
+# Privacy Policy | Sweeties Sweepstakes

 You are here: [Home](http://sweetiessweeps.com/) / [About](http://sweetiessweeps.com/about) / Privacy Policy

  **Privacy Policy**
-These policies are valid from June 24, 2008 and were updated November 17, 2010.
+These policies are valid from June 24, 2008 and were updated June 1, 2012.

  **Commitment to Online Security**

 Personal information submitted to Sweeties Sweeps is only accessible only the owner of this site.